v8god/For_Friends/README.md

 # For_Friends
-cfreate webites for friends if needed
+create webites for friends if needed